Leoni introduces measures to stabilise its business and presents details of its VALUE 21 performance and strategy programme

 Overall, the company is facing continued challenging market environment, particularly in China.
 In addition, certain OEMs have significantly reduced their delivery expectations for the next months with respect to the Wiring Systems Division.

-Taking these developments into account and based on current planning, the Board of Directors is no longer maintaining the guidance for fiscal 2019 presented on 7 February.
+Taking these developments into account and based on current planning, the Executive Board is no longer maintaining the guidance for fiscal 2019 presented on 7 February.
 The detailed guidance issued in the annual report for 2018 is therefore no longer valid.
 Against the backdrop of the current significant lack of transparency in the Wiring Systems Division at some locations with regard to cost variances and the future order situation as well as uncertainties in the automotive industry and the uncertain development of demand, the Management Board considers it not prudent to issue a revised guidance for the full year 2019 at this time.

 “The developments at the end of fiscal 2018 and especially in the first two months of 2019 have made it clear that we must act even faster and more decisively to bring Leoni back on track.
 We have identified inefficiencies, applied specific measures and have a clear roadmap to address these problems.
-My colleagues on the Board of Directors and I are convinced that thanks to its technological expertise and its market position, Leoni will return to sustainable profitability once these measures are implemented,” said Aldo Kamper, CEO of Leoni AG.
+My colleagues on the Executive Board and I are convinced that thanks to its technological expertise and its market position, Leoni will return to sustainable profitability once these measures are implemented,” said Aldo Kamper, CEO of Leoni AG.

 Aldo Kamper added: “An important corner stone is also to develop Leoni into a systems provider and to align its range of products and services in line with viable and profitable markets as well as technologies involving a high degree of integration.
 An indispensable prerequisite for this is that we now vigorously initiate all necessary measures to stabilize our business and strengthen our operating performance.”

-As a consequence of the ramp-up difficulties in Merida, the Board of Directors put the most important project ramp ups under scrutiny with the help of outside experts.
+As a consequence of the ramp-up difficulties in Merida, the Executive Board put the most important project ramp ups under scrutiny with the help of outside experts.
 This analysis showed that no critical risks are to be expected for new project launches.
 Furthermore, a central and independent Project Risk Office an acting as early warning system for potential project risks has been set up reporting directly to the CEO.
 A central point for supporting project ramp ups has been established.
 In the future, there will also be clearer responsibilities and improvement in project management.

 In this context and by agreement with the Company, Karl Gadesmann resigned his mandate as Chief Financial Officer with immediate effect.
 The search for a replacement will be immediately started.
 Aldo Kamper will take over the responsibilities on an interim basis.
 From 1 April 2019, Aldo Kamper will additionally head the Wiring Systems Division and thereby devote significantly more attention to this segment, in keeping with its complexity and importance.
 Martin Stüttem will assume responsibilities as the Wiring Systems Division’s Chief Operating Officer (COO) and concentrate primarily on improving the operating performance at the plants.
 The division’s current CFO will be leaving his function and the Head of Operations will be leaving the company shortly.
 There have also already be staffing changes in the management functions of the plant in Merida, Mexico.